 To do this, we have reimagined affordable housing is three keys ways: Ownership Structure, Physical Form, and Financing Strategy.
 Each of these innovative components is described in detail on the pages that follow.
 And since we can’t do this alone, we conclude with a section on Collaboration in which we outline opportunities for partnering to bring this vision to fruition on a larger scale.

-The Village Model provides financially accessible and sustainable housing by combining two forms of shared-equity homeownership: a Community Land Trust and a Limited Equity Cooperative (CLT-LEC).
+The Village Model provides financially accessible and sustainable housing by combining two forms of shared-equity homeownership: a Community Land Trust and a Limited Equity Cooperative.

-In this arrangement, SquareOne acts as a community land trust and retains ownership of the underlying land, while the limited equity cooperative owns and manages the housing and improvements on the land.
+In this arrangement, SquareOne (or another entity) acts as a Community Land Trust (CLT) and retains ownership of the underlying land, while residents form a Limited Equity Co-operative (LEC) that owns and manages the housing and improvements on the land.
 The result is a sustainable form of homeownership, accessible to people with very low-incomes.
-It includes strong affordability controls to ensure that the housing stock is retained at affordable rates for future generations to come.
-This multi-layered ownership structure has also proven to be a safer financial investment and a more prudent use of resources when compared to the conventional housing market.
+It includes strong affordability controls to ensure that the housing stock remains permantly affordable for future generations to come.
+This multi-layered ownership structure has proven to be a safer financial investment and a more prudent use of resources when compared to the conventional housing market.

 The Village Model clusters compact residential dwellings around shared community spaces and resources—providing significant economic, environmental, and social benefits.